Measuring Principles

 II Signal sources

-4. Biological voltage sources
+4. Biological signal sources

 The direct biological sources of the signal voltages are: 1) sources generated by the plant-insect combination; called electromotive force (emf) components, and 2) due to changes of the electrical plant-insect resistance; called R-components.
 In fact the R-components are not a voltage source as such, but they modulate the amplitude of the internal plant-insect emf-components as well as external plant-insect voltages in the primary circuit.